 This interactive course will help students learn more about the skills and gifts necessary for institutional ministry, and explore the "art" of chaplaincy.
 Students will examine the challenges of ministry in multi-faith, multicultural settings, and reflect on their own styles of ministry.

-SC 613 Transformative Justice in Prison Ministry (3) O
+SC 613 Introduction to Prison Chaplaincy (3) O